Capital punishment in Tennessee

 Capital punishment is a legal punishment in Tennessee.

 Legal process

 When the prosecution seeks the death penalty, the sentence is decided by the jury and must be unanimous.

 In case of a hung jury during the penalty phase of the trial, a life sentence is issued, even if only a single juror opposed death (there is no retrial).

-The method of execution is lethal injection, but a prisoner condemned before 1 January 1999 may choose to be electrocuted instead.
-Electrocution is also provided if lethal injection is held unconstitutional or if any drug necessary to carry it out is unavailable through no fault of the Tennessee Department of Correction.
-If electrocution is held unconstitutional, state statutes then provide the use of "any constitutional method of execution".
+The method of execution is lethal injection, but a prisoner condemned before January 1, 1999, may choose to be electrocuted instead.
+Electrocution is also provided if lethal injection is found to be unconstitutional or if any drug necessary to carry it out is unavailable.
+If electrocution is found to be unconstitutional, state statutes then provide the use of "any constitutional method of execution".

 Capital crimes

 First degree-murder can be punished by death when it involves any of the following aggravating factors: